remotely-save/remotely-save/README.md

 ### pCloud (PRO feature)

 PRO (paid) feature "sync with pCloud" allows users to to sync with pCloud (using its native API instead of webdav).
 Tutorials and limitations are documented [here](./docs/remote_services/pcloud/README.md).

+### Yandex Disk (PRO feature)

+PRO (paid) feature "sync with Yandex Disk" allows users to to sync with Yandex Disk (using its native API instead of webdav).
+Tutorials and limitations are documented [here](./docs/remote_services/yandexdisk/README.md).

 ## Scheduled Auto Sync